wp-plugins/meks-flexible-shortcodes/readme.txt

 2. Shortcodes in action - example

 == Changelog ==

+= 1.2.3 =
+* Couple of small CSS and responsive fixes and improvements

 = 1.2.2 =
 * Added new icons : Xing, Vine, 500px, Spotify